Koopman-driven grip force prediction through EMG sensing: Materials and methods

-The high-dimensional optimization problem was formulated to maximize the mean peak cross-correlation across all measurements using a decision vector comprised of 250 variables.
-The entries and initial bounds of the decision vector are: \begin{itemize} \item Spectral mask with 248 entries corresponding to each frequency bin (without DC offset) ranging from 0--5, \item Exponential smoothing window size ranging from 2--495, \item Exponential smoothing decay factor ranging from 0--0.05. \end{itemize} The DC offset was set to zero and excluded from the optimization process.
-Initial mask bounds were set within the 0--5 range, allowing either complete removal of a spectral component's amplitude or amplification by up to five times.
-In contrast, the decay factor bounds were designed to support simple MA (if set to 0) and exponential MA (if greater than 0).
-Broad bounds on the window size also enabled fine-tuning of the applied smoothing.
-The objective function for optimization was defined as the peak cross-correlation between the processed EMG signal and measured grip force.
-Since the problem is framed as a minimization, the function returns 1 minus the mean peak cross-correlation---yielding near-zero values for high cross-correlations and values close to one for low cross-correlations.
-Due to differences in sampling rates---where the EMG signal is sampled five times faster than the dynamometer---the grip force signal was resampled using EMG timestamps.
-Intermediate points were estimated using linear regression to ensure proper signal alignment for cross-correlation computation.
-We hypothesize that not all 248 FFT frequency bins significantly impact the cross-correlation.
-To address this, a multi-step SA is conducted prior to optimization to narrow the problem's scope and identify the most influential spectral components.
-Preliminary SA is performed first with grouped spectral mask variables to gain higher-level insight into cross-correlation sensitivity to smoothing and filtering.
-Grouped Sobol variance-based SA was performed separately on each dataset, corresponding to two EMG measurement positions (see Fig. \ref{fig:emg-position}).
-For each position, 65536 ($2^{16}$) samples of 250-dimensional decision vectors were generated using Saltelli's sampling scheme.
-Bootstrapping with $2^{16}$ resamples was applied to account for uncertainty, creating additional datasets by sampling the original one with replacement.
-Sensitivity indices (SI) were then calculated for each bootstrapped dataset, and empirical distributions were generated.
-From these distributions, 95$\%$ confidence intervals were derived.
-Fig. \ref{fig:preliminary-sensitivity-sobol} presents the obtained first-order and total-order SI.
-The sum of all three first-order and total-order indices approximates 1, indicating that they can reliably approximate the percentage of output variance attributable to each variable, and interactions between variables can be safely ignored.
+Fig.~\ref{fig:preliminary-sensitivity-sobol} presents the obtained first-order and total-order sensitivity indices (SIs) and their sums.
+SIs sums are \num{\sim 1}, indicating that they can reliably approximate the percentage of output variance attributable to each variable, and interactions between variables can be safely ignored.
 When sampling the problem within the initial bounds, the contributions of smoothing parameters and the spectral mask to the variance in mean peak cross-correlation depend on the measurement position.
-Smoothing window size is the most influential factor, explaining between 47$\%$ and 65$\%$ of the output variance in peak cross-correlation for both positions.
-The decay factor contributes approximately 20--24$\%$, while the frequency mask shows the most variance, ranging from 14$\%$ on P1 to 37$\%$ on P2.
-Additional LH sampling with 10,000 decision vector samples was conducted within the same bounds to investigate the partial contributions of smoothing parameters further.
-Fig. \ref{fig:preliminary-sensitivity-latin} displays the resulting projections onto the decay factor and window size.
-Increasing the window size improves the peak cross-correlation until it reaches a plateau, supporting the decision to narrow the window size bounds to the 200--495 range for subsequent SA steps.
-Conversely, increasing the decay factor shows a decreasing trend in peak cross-correlation, so we further narrowed the range to 0–0.01.
-The grouped SA was repeated with the narrowed parameter bounds, where the spectral mask contributed to 88$\%$ of the variance in P1 and 95$\%$ in P2.
+Smoothing window size \(w_\text{EMA}\) is the most influential factor, explaining the majority of output variance across both positions.
+The decay factor contributes \qty{\sim 20}{\percent}, while the spectral mask contribution varies most: \qty{14}{\percent} on P1 to \qty{37}{\percent} on P2.
+Additional LH sampling with \num{10000} decision vector samples was conducted within the same bounds to investigate the partial contributions of smoothing parameters further.
+Fig.~\ref{fig:preliminary-sensitivity-latin} displays the resulting projections onto the decay factor \(\alpha_\text{EMA}\) and window size \(w_\text{EMA}\).
+Increasing \(w_\text{EMA}\) improves the peak cross-correlation until it reaches a plateau, supporting the decision to narrow the window size bounds to the \numrange{200}{495} range for subsequent steps.
+Conversely, increasing \(\alpha_\text{EMA}\) shows a decreasing trend in peak cross-correlation, so we narrowed the range to \numrange{0}{0.01}.
+The grouped SA was repeated with the narrowed parameter bounds, where the spectral mask contributed to \qty{88}{\percent} of the variance in P1 and \qty{95}{\percent} in P2.
 This highlights the necessity of ungrouping the mask for more detailed analysis in the subsequent steps.